Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

 \subsection{Detector Design Challenges}

-In the detector design, there are several factors that must be balanced, accounting for the engineering of the detector and overall physics capability.
-In this section, we describe these major factors.

 \textbf{High-Pressure Gas Containment}: The vessel size scales non-linearly in cost and difficulty.
-Going from a meter-scale detector, with $\sim$100~kg mass to a tonne-scale detector of several meter size with $\sim$1000~kg mass increases the linear detector radius by a factor $\sqrt[3]{10}\simeq2.2$.
-At high pressure, the force exerted on the end-caps that supports the detector scales with the square of the radius.
-Overall, lower pressure is favored from this mechanical engineering standpoint.
-Operation at 1 bar represents a unique use case, as there will be no internal force exerted by the gas.
+For example, going from $\sim$100~kg mass at constant pressure to a tonne-scale detector of $\sim$1000~kg mass increases the linear detector radius by a modest factor, $\sqrt[3]{10}\simeq2.2$.
+However, the force exerted on the end-caps of the detector containment vessel scales with the square of the radius whereas the ring holding bolts scales linearly, making the flanges increasingly massive with pressure.
+In addition, gas must be mainly confined within the active volume, complicating vessel design.

 \textbf{Detector Size}: Considering a cylindrical geometry fixed mass of source isotope, the cylinder length is given by $L = \sqrt[3]{4M/\pi\rho P}$, where $M$ is the total mass of $^{136}$Xe, $\rho$ is the density of xenon at normal temperature and pressure ($\rho = 5.987$ kg/m$^3$), and $P$ is the gas pressure.
-The detector length scales as $1/\sqrt[3]{P}$ which favors higher gas pressures resulting with smaller detector sizes.
+The detector length scales as $1/\sqrt[3]{P}$ , yielding smaller detector sizes with increasing pressure, favorable for a confined site.

-\textbf{Site Location}: For the $0\nu\beta\beta$ decay search, the experiment must be built deep underground to reduce the cosmogenic backgrounds.
+\textbf{Site Location}: For the $0\nu\beta\beta$ search, the experiment must be built deep underground to reduce the cosmogenic backgrounds.
 There are several candidate locations which could site the detector, for example: SNOLAB, Boulby, LNGS, SURF, and LSC~\cite{baudis2022}.
 The feasibility to construct the detector must account for the available facilities at these site locations.
-For example, SNOLAB and SURF are deep underground and can only be accessed through a mine shaft of fixed size.
-This sets a maximum size that any given part, such as the end-caps, can be transported underground.
-One bar is advantageous for these deep site locations as parts can be more simply welded underground; however, higher-pressure is favored when considering the limited underground hall size.
+For example, SNOLAB and SURF can only be accessed through a mine shaft of fixed size, which sets a maximum size that any given part such as the end-caps or cylindrical vessel can be transported underground.
+A design for one bar is advantageous for these deep site locations as containment can be assembled underground from manageable low-mass components.
+However, higher-pressure is favored when considering any limited underground hall size.